 All they need to do is upload a picture of a product they like (either from their camera on their phone or uploading from an online source such as Instagram), and our computer vision software will search the retailer's catalogue to find the most similar looking products for them.

 It's so intelligent that it can pick up all attributes from the cut of a dress, or even the fabric on a couch, and its use case is not limited to uploads - you can let shoppers use VS in-journey while browsing your website on PLPs and PDPs in order to filter for visually similar items they like.

 A lot of our clients have been using this as a way to gain market share from their competitors offering a new and exciting way to search on site.

-I know you’re one of the only vendors that can bill on an SKU level, can you tell us a bit more about how that works?
+I know you're one of the only vendors that can bill on a SKU level, can you tell us a bit more about how that works?

 By tracking through the networks, this allows us only to take a CPA on the item we have driven to sale.
 We don't believe it's fair to charge on the entire cart when we can only confidently say we drive the sale of specific items, items that were seen, clicked and purchased through our widgets.